Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 Likewise, nominal vs coverage probabilities in the target variable should also ideally be on a 1:1 line.

-So in summary, four universal measures to access predicitive success of any spatial prediction method are [@Hengl2018RFsp]:
+So in summary, universal measures to access predicitive success of any spatial prediction method are [@Hengl2018RFsp]:

 * **Concordance Correlation Coefficient** (0–1): showing predictive success